MeeFoundation/docs/Privacy_agent.md

 ### Functionality

-Here's a quick overview of the functionality of a privacy agent:
+Overview of the long-term, planned functionality the agent:

 ![agent-cake-architectural-pov](./images/agent-functionality.png)